-Table 1 presents the descriptive statistics in selected years (2011, 2014, and 2017) for the 7,810 census tracts included in the study.
-The average census tract experienced a decrease of 13 percent in non-major crimes between 2011 and 2017.
-The reduction in major crimes was more muted (7 percent), as aggravated assaults and thefts showed no decrease during these years.
+Table 1 presents the descriptive statistics in selected years (2011, 2014, and 2017) for the 7,810 census tracts included in the study.5 The average census tract experienced a decrease of 13 percent in non-major crimes between 2011 and 2017.
+The reduction in major crimes was about 7 percent, as aggravated assaults and thefts showed no decrease during these years.
 Property crimes are almost five times more common than violent ones.
-Theft is the most recurrent crime reported to the police, followed by burglary, and, in third place, aggravated assault and motor vehicle thefts are equally likely.
-The mean census tract experienced less than one murder per year, but the large standard deviation suggests that homicides have a skewed distribution (e.g., most areas experience no such crime).
+Theft is the most recurrent crime reported to the police, followed by burglary, motor vehicle theft, and aggravated assault.
+The mean census tract experienced around one murder every two years, but the large standard deviation suggests that homicides have a skewed distribution (e.g., most areas experience no such crime).
 Overall, the crime distribution is consistent with national crime data.

-The average census tract had an increase in mortgages.
-The number of approved loans moved from 43 to 60 per census tract year, while the total monetary amount went from 12.1 to 19.7 million dollars in the neighborhood.
+The average census tract had an increase in mortgages, moving from 44 to 60 per census tract per year.
+Their value went from 12.1 to 19.7 million dollars in the average neighborhood.
 Consequently, the loan amount per mortgage increased from 277 to 328 thousand dollars between 2011 and 2017.
 These numbers mean a yearly growth rate of 4.6, 7.2, and 2.4 percent for the number of approved mortgages, monetary value, and amount per loan.
-These annual growth rates relate to a stronger mortgage and housing market that took some time to recover after the Great Recession.
+These annual growth rates relate to a stronger mortgage and housing market after the Great Recession.